-The Company, as per 31 December 2023, has a number of outstanding options that are exercisable into ordinary shares, consisting of:
+The Company, as per 31 December 2024, has a number of outstanding options that are exercisable into ordinary shares, consisting of:

-- 261,895 new shares can be issued upon the exercise of 90,780 share options that are still outstanding under the "Executive Share Options" plan for staff members and consultants of the Company, entitling the holder thereof to acquire ca. 2.88 shares when exercising one of his or her share options (the "Executive Share Options"); and - 984,138 new shares can be issued upon the exercise of 984,138 2018 share options that are still outstanding under the "2018 Share Options" plan for staff members and consultants of the Company, entitling the holder thereof to acquire one share when exercising one of his or her share options (the "2018 Share Options"). - 997,600 new shares can be issued upon the exercise of 997,600 share options (each share option having the form of a subscription right) that are still outstanding under the '2021 Share Options' plan for directors, employees and other staff members of the Company and its subsidiaries, entitling the holder thereof to acquire one new share when exercising one share option (the "2021 Share Options"). - 1,000,000 new shares can be issued upon the exercise of 1,000,000 share options (each share option having the form of a subscription right) that are still outstanding under the '2023 Share Options' plan for directors, employees and other staff members of the Company and its subsidiaries, entitling the holder thereof to acquire one new share when exercising one share option (the "2023 Share Options").
+- 261,895 new shares can be issued upon the exercise of 90,780 share options that are still outstanding under the "Executive Share Options" plan for staff members and consultants of the Company, entitling the holder thereof to acquire ca. 2.88 shares when exercising one of his or her share options (the "Executive Share Options"); and - 687,784 new shares can be issued upon the exercise of 687,784 2018 share options that are still outstanding under the "2018 Share Options" plan for staff members and consultants of the Company, entitling the holder thereof to acquire one share when exercising one of his or her share options (the "2018 Share Options"). - 188,370 new shares can be issued upon the exercise of 188,370 share options (each share option having the form of a subscription right) that are still outstanding under the '2021 Share Options' plan for directors, employees and other staff members of the Company and its subsidiaries, entitling the holder thereof to acquire one new share when exercising one share option (the "2021 Share Options"). - 1,000,000 new shares can be issued upon the exercise of 1,000,000 share options (each share option having the form of a subscription right) that are still outstanding under the '2023 Share Options' plan for directors, employees and other staff members of the Company and its subsidiaries, entitling the holder thereof to acquire one new share when exercising one share option (the "2023 Share Options").

-The table below provides an overview of the number of shares which each member of the Executive Management is entitled to acquire upon exercise of the outstanding and granted Executive Share Options, 2018 Share Options and 2021 Share Options that are held by him or her on 31 December 2023.
+The table below provides an overview of the number of shares which each member of the Executive Management is entitled to acquire upon exercise of the outstanding and granted Executive Share Options, 2018 Share Options, 2021 Share Options and 2023 Share Options that are held by him or her on 31 December 2024.

-Number of share options

-Name 2018 Share Options 2021 Share Options

-lan Crosbie 216,442 135,809 173,005

-Kirsten Van Bockstaele (1) 6,226 70,419 59,747

-(1) Acting as permanent representative of Fin-2K BV.
+Number of share options Name Executive Share Options 2018 Share Options 2021 Share Options 2023 Share Options Ian Crosbie 216,442 135,809 5,030 232,975 Kirsten Van Bockstaele (1) 6,226 70,419 - 92,247 (1) Acting as permanent represe entative of Fin-2K BV

-In financial year 2023, 115,656 share options lapsed as a result of the termination of a number of employment contracts.
+In financial year 2024, 946,614 share options lapsed as a result of the termination of a number of employment contracts.